Docker Installation (Unix)

 Note

-All Allegra data — configuration, attachments, logs, and the embedded database — are stored in /allegra-home inside the container.
-Always mount this directory to a persistent host folder, referred to as ALLEGRA_HOME.
+All Allegra data — configuration, attachments, logs, and the database — is stored in the persistent host folder you set as ALLEGRA_HOME_DIR, which is mounted to /home/allegra inside the container.

 Installation Steps#